princetonlogo

 Learning objectives

-This course introduces analytical and computational tools for linear and nonlinear optimization.
+This course introduces analytical and computational tools for mathematical optimization.

 Upon successful completion of this course you should be able to: